 In the book, Rushkoff points out that resistance is a metaphor from a bygone age, whether of the political, activist or Star Wars variety.
 In a digital media environment, there is no resistance as attenuation.
 Binary logic reduces everything to either one or other, on or off.
 There is no resistance, only opposition.
 Musical compression algorithms aren’t designed to represent music accurately, but to fool us into believing that we are hearing it accurately.
 The rich sonorous ripples of acoustic waveforms are clipped.
-Performers’ voices are auto-tuned and quantised to a metronomic ‘perfect’ beat.
+Performers’ voices are auto-tuned and quantized to a metronomic ‘perfect’ beat.
 All human quirks and character, everything that’s on a spectrum, comes across as an imperfection in a digital world that reduces everything to a datascape of ones or zeros.
 The grey areas in between disappear.

 “Humanity is the noise,” Rushkoff says.
 “It might not even be the signal – we’re the noise.”
-And if we’re optimising ourselves for the technology and not the other way around, are all human traits not favoured by the market (racial diversity, gender fluidity, sexual orientations or proclivities, body types or religious predilections) potentially in danger of being deselected, abandoned or overwritten?
+And if we’re optimizing ourselves for the technology and not the other way around, are all human traits not favored by the market (racial diversity, gender fluidity, sexual orientations or proclivities, body types or religious predilections) potentially in danger of being deselected, abandoned or overwritten?
 “That’s the thing.
-The disease is this stark intentionality and this ability to optimise everything really for control and safety and lack of challenge.
+The disease is this stark intentionality and this ability to optimize everything really for control and safety and lack of challenge.
 And humanity is something else!
 It’s this messy, boundary condition.
 It’s one expression of nature, one way of manifesting evolution’s social urge.
 “Even with Extinction Rebellion, there’s a certain element of play.
 They want it to be fun, a way of eliciting love and sex and these vital human energies.
 I do think we’re more human when we’re at play, and that part of rapport is a playfulness.”

 What emerges through Team Human is not a revolutionary message of overturning the tables and violently taking to the streets.
 What Rushkoff suggests in terms of action is almost prosaic: being visible, engaging in protests, participating politically and developing new platforms, engaging purposely with the natural world, reforming corrupt institutions and building better ones.
 The core message seems to be that we just need to participate more.
 “It’s not an activist blueprint,” he admits.
 “It’s a call for something more fundamental than that.
 I would think activism, direct activism, social change and social justice work would be an obvious next step.
 But I’m asking that people retrieve these essential human values, and that then necessitates a whole lot of action.
 In some sense, it’s a pre-activist message.
 But if you don’t value humanity, if you don’t value yourself and these connections with others, then I don’t know if that will ever get there.”

 As he points out, technology itself doesn’t inherently want anything.
-Whatever drive or purpose it has comes entirely from the software that we program it with, from the underlying logical value systems that we design and utilise it within.
+Whatever drive or purpose it has comes entirely from the software that we program it with, from the underlying logical value systems that we design and utilize it within.
 The real target of Team Human is this underlying value system: capitalism.
 Extractive and exploitative capitalism.
 The book is an attempt to shift our perspective, invert figure and ground, to help us shift our values away from capitalist value extraction, from a winner-takes-all to an all-take-the-winnings kind of logic.
 “I’m arguing for pre-distributing the means of production,” Rushkoff says.
 “What does it mean for the workers to own and for us to own the world?
 A few corporations beginning in the days of the British East India Trading Company have been gobbling up more and more of our reality.
-And this process has been naturalised.
+And this process has been naturalized.
 Now that we’re facing water crises, they’re buying up the water.
 Human beings have become just another medium for corporate extraction.
 Our whole race, our whole planet, our whole everything has been surrendered to a very short-sighted economic model that was developed to slow the rise of the middle class in the 11th century.
 If we are going to keep that model, if we want to believe in that model more than ourselves, then we’re about to pay the price.
 “I try to make a distinction between revolution and renaissance.
 A revolution is a turn of the cycle.
 A renaissance is the retrieval of old ideas in a new context.
 I trace a lot of our current problems back to the last renaissance.
 For all the cool things about it, it was also the retrieval of very specific ideas from ancient Rome and Greece about centrality and control and the repression and obsolescence of women, magic, indigenous people, spirit and peer-to-peer economics.
 All the things that were forcibly suppressed during that time really need to be retrieved now, or we all die.
 “But in terms of the reception of the ideas, I feel like the time is right.
 People really do want to join Team Human.
 They want to entertain the possibility of humanity making it another century or two.
 They have just enough hope that thinking that our children might live out their natural lives is a daring belief to entertain.”

-The final dose of Team Human’s cultural medicine is an exhortation to ‘Find the others’.
+The final dose of Team Human’s cultural medicine is an exhortation to ‘Find the others.’
 “I’m lucky because I was old enough to meet most of my ‘others’: Timothy Leary and Robert Anton Wilson and Terence McKenna, [Mondo 2000’s] RU Sirius,” explains Rushkoff.
 “They were my first ‘others’ and there were others at college.
-But honestly, for a long time the tell-tale marker for finding a fellow traveller was, did they have psychedelic experience?
+But honestly, for a long time the tell-tale marker for finding a fellow traveler was, did they have psychedelic experience?
 And I’m not saying that psychedelic experience is required to understand the world… it’s just that in 80s, Republican, Reagan America, if you were one of the 12 people at Princeton who took acid in 1980, it meant a whole lot of other things about you at the time.
 It meant that you listened to Brian Eno.
 That you were already exploring these ‘figure-ground’ relationships between humans and society.
 It meant that you had read William Burroughs and thought about the deconstruction of media and cut-and-paste.
 These people had been turned on to the system’s iterative reality and the whole notion that we are participating actively in the creation of reality.
 “But then, more recently, as I started writing Team Human, the notion of ‘the others’ expanded from the others who have had the great psychedelic experience to the true others, the kids with the Make America Great Again hats… These are human beings, and I keep arguing that we’ve got to see them as humans if we want them to see Mexican immigrants as humans.”

 The destruction wrought by European colonialists led Native Americans to conclude that the invaders must have a disease: wettiko, a delusional belief born from people’s inability to see themselves as enmeshed and interdependent parts of their natural environment.
 This disconnect leads them to see nature as something to be conquered and consumed rather than emulated and sustained.
 Team Human argues that the only way to escape this sickness is to shift perspective, widen context, re-situate the terms of debate, invert figure and ground, reverse the polarity.
 The whole book is an attempt to refocus our attention on what matters to us, on what makes us human, and on what we truly care about.
 We are not the problem; we’re the solution.
 Rushkoff calls for us to reconnect with the ground on which we stand, the communities we live in and the people with whom we conspire – literally those we breathe together with.